ninstar/GMS2-Project-Cleaner/README.md

 In order to compile the application you will need:

-- *GameMaker Studio 2 - Runtime v23.1.1.187* or newer.
+- *GameMaker Studio 2 - Runtime v23.1.1.230* or newer.
-> The code can be easily ported to older versions.
+> The code can be easily ported to older versions if necessary.